I’m Andy and I would like to help you widen your knowledge and increase your enjoyment of this great sport.

 - How to help new coaches speed up their development from playing into coaching

-- Understanding if multi shuttle is damaging decision-making skills
+- Understanding if multi-shuttle practices are damaging or limiting the development of decision-making skills

 - Working out what players want from a coach; What do parents expect from a coach.
-Does the coach realise this.
+Do coaches realise this?

 - Is there such thing as perfect technique, is it wise to seek it, or could it be fraught with pitfalls